Call Today! Free Immediate Response 818-781-1570

 • Wire fraud is defined as any criminally fraudulent activity that involves the use of electronic communications of any kind at any phase of the event.

-• Obstruction of justice is described as acting in a way to impede or interfere with a government investigation or prosecution intentionally.
+• Obstruction of justice is described as acting in a way to intentionally impede or interfere with a government investigation or prosecution.

 • Sex trafficking typically involves transporting people across international borders to engage in sexual activity.

-• Some specific weapons crimes can result in federal weapons charges, meaning they will be prosecuted in a federal court by the U.S. Attorney's office, which is responsible for representing the United States in most court proceedings, including all criminal prosecutions for federal crimes.
+• Some specific weapons crimes can result in federal weapons charges, meaning they will be prosecuted in a federal court by the U.S. Attorney's office.
+This office is responsible for representing the United States in most court proceedings, including all criminal prosecutions for federal crimes.
+They are the ones who will build the case against you, making it crucial to have a strong defense team on your side.

 • Embezzlement is defined most generally as theft or larceny of assets, money, or property by someone in a position of trust or responsibility over those assets.